Walter Kempowski: Works

-Kempowski's first success as an author was the autobiographic novel Tadellöser und Wolff, in which he described his youth in Nazi Germany from the viewpoint of a well-off middle-class family.
+Kempowski's first success as an author was the autobiographic novel Tadellöser & Wolff, in which he described his youth in Nazi Germany from the viewpoint of a well-off middle-class family.
 In several more books he completed the story of his family from the early 20th century into the late 1950s.

 Between 1993 and 2005, he published his enormous chronicle Das Echolot, a collection and collage of documents by people of many kinds living in the circumstances of war.
 The ten-volume work consists of thousands of personal documents, letters, newspaper reports, and autobiographical accounts that he began collecting in the 1980s and which he referred to as a "small library of the nameless".
 The documents are now deposited in the archive of the Academy of Arts, Berlin.
 The last volume of Das Echolot was translated into English by Shaun Whiteside under the title Swansong 1945: A Collective Diary from Hitler's Birthday to VE Day (Granta, 2014).

 Shortly before Kempowski's death, journalist Peer Teuwsen asked the author why he collected nearly 3.5 million pieces of paper on the Holocaust.
 Kempowski replied: "I've got this thing for specific details.
 It never means anything to me when people say that three or four million people were gassed.
 But when I hear that an SS man in Dachau tortured poor Pastor Schneider, things that are long forgotten but that have been documented – I can get a picture of the monstrous horrors.
 The very idea of wiping out an entire people, pure madness.
 And all that time I was sitting in the parlour on a rug, playing with little cars."